nikosoff/simple-web-form/README.md

 # simple-web-form
-A simple hmtl web form
+A simple html web form with data validation